hydrobot004/hydrobot004/README.md

 - 👋 Hi, I’m @hydrobot004
-- 👀 I’m interested in several data analytics and science projects: image processing, renewable energies, geoscience, hydrology, insurance and risk, climate, and social intelligence
+- 👀 I’m interested in data analytics and science projects:
+   Such as hyperpectral image processing, renewable energies, geoscience, hydrology, insurance and risk, climate, and social intelligence
-- 🌱 I’m currently learning databases, pipelines and dashboards
+- 🌱 I love data, pipelines, dashboards, and all things hyperspectral
 - 💞️ I’m looking to collaborate on challenging projects
 - 📫 How to reach me